encode/django-vanilla-views/docs/api/model-views.md

     def get_object(self):
         """
-        Custom object lookup that returns an instances based on both the 'account' and 'slug' as provided in the URL keyword arguments.
+        Custom object lookup that returns an instance based on both the 'account' and 'slug' as provided in the URL keyword arguments.
         """
         queryset = self.get_queryset()